ABM4ALL/Melodie/paper/paper.md

 The modules in the Scenario Cluster focus on formatting, importing, and delivering the input data to the `model`, including

-* `DataFrameInfo` and `MatrixInfo` - used to create standard data object for input tables.
+* `DataFrameInfo` and `MatrixInfo` - used to create standard data objects for input tables.
 * `data_loader` - loads all the input data into the `model`.
 * `scenario` - contains all the input data that is needed to run the model, and can be accessed by the `model` and its components.